Luminova Framework

 Cache URI Queries

-• true - different query strings are treated as separate cache entries
+• true - different query strings produce different cache entries (useful if responses vary by query params).

-• false - query parameters are ignored to reduce cache fragmentation
+• false - query parameters are ignored to increase cache hit rate when params don't affect response.

 Examples